Multi-agent Reinforcement Learning: A Comprehensive Survey: Background

+Unlike value-based approaches, policy-based approaches are not commonly practiced in MARL, largely due to the sample inefficiencies from its on-policy requirements and high variance.
+However, in cases where samples can be generated cheaply, policy-based approaches can perform very well.

-\paragraph{Actor-Critic Methods} Actor-critic algorithms provide an integration of policy-based and value-based methods \citep{Sutton1999AC}.
-Instead of estimating the value function of an implicit policy, we model the value function for an explicitly defined policy, hence minimizing Bellman residual using Equation \ref{equation: bellman equation} while also learning from a policy gradient.
+\paragraph{Actor-Critic Methods} Actor-critic algorithms provide an integration of policy-based and value-based methods \cite{Sutton1999AC}.
+Instead of estimating the value function of an implicit policy, we model the value function for an explicitly defined policy thereby minimizing Bellman residual using Equation \ref{equation: bellman equation} and learning from a policy gradient.
 With access to a value estimate, temporal difference (TD) learning or $n$-step learning can be utilized instead of Monte Carlo sampling to approximate the offset reinforcement.
-While these methods do introduce bias, the variance is considerately lowered as updates are no longer depend on the entire trajectories but only on a subset of the trajectory \citep{Sutton2018RL}.
-Additionally, the value function can also improve the quality of the policy gradient by stabilizing return estimate with a new baseline \citep{schulman2018highdimensional}.
+While these bootstrap methods do introduce bias, the variance is considerately lowered as updates are no longer dependent on the entire trajectories but only on a subset of the trajectory \cite{Sutton2018RL}.
+Additionally, the value function can also improve the quality of the policy gradient by stabilizing the return estimate with a new baseline \cite{schulman2018highdimensional}.